UTSA vs. San Diego State Frisco Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 UTSA Stats and Trends

-- So far this season, the Roadrunners have been installed as favorites by a 2.5-point margin or more nine times and are 5-4 ATS in those matchups.
+- The Roadrunners have been favored by 2.5 points or more nine times this season and are 5-4 ATS in those games.

-- UTSA has gone over the point total in 53.8% of its opportunities this year (seven times over 13 games with a set point total).
+- UTSA's games this year have eclipsed the over/under in 53.8% of its opportunities (seven times in 13 games with a set point total).

-- The Roadrunners have 12 giveaways this season, while the Aztecs have 21 takeaways .
+- The Roadrunners have turned the ball over 12 times this season, nine fewer than the Aztecs have forced (21).

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.